Chapter Three: The Lindas

 “We thought—we were both thinking—this can’t be it.
 Right?
 Didn’t we think that?”

-“Linda and I sometimes find we think the same thought for different reasons—”
+“Linda and I sometimes find we think the same thought for completely different reasons.”

-Sitting side by side on the floral sofa—something else they rescued, rehabilitated—in the room they call their Visiting Room, the Lindas tell this story together.
+Sitting side by side in the parlor they call their Visiting Room on a thrice-reupholstered daybed—something else they rescued and rehabilitated—the Lindas tell this story together.
 They have told it many times.
-So many, it has taken on a mythic tone.
+So many, it has taken on the quality of a myth.
 This is their lore, their origin story.
 The birth of their wildlife rehabbing org, the Small Animal Protection Brigade.
 And the birth of their friendship, too.

-“Oh yeah,” Kim’s daughter says.
-“I know what that feeling feels like.
-Like: finding out the universe doesn’t fucking care if we live or if we die.”
+“Oh yeah,” Kim’s daughter says, “I know what that’s like.
+When you figure out the universe doesn’t fucking care if we live or if we die.”

-The Lindas see how Kim stiffens at Desirée’s language, at her rage.
-How she blinks and sits back in the patchwork armchair.
-Signs of shutting down.
-Signs of retreat.
+The Lindas both note how Kim stiffens at Desirée’s language, at her rage.
+How she blinks and sits back and draws her legs together, ankles crossed—the body language of retreat.

-The women rescue more than animals.
-The Linda who studied fiber arts at SCAD teaches a knitting course at the women’s correctional facility in Deerfield, and the Linda who is sixteen years sober hosts an A.A. meeting at Manteo Rec, the same brightly lit hall into which Kim walked three years ago, freshly sober and freshly arrived on the island.
-Many of the Lindas’ rehabbers have come to them this way, a cycle of care-taking that one of them would call poetic.
+They rescue more than animals, the Lindas do.
+The one who studied fiber arts at SCAD teaches a knitting course at the women’s correctional facility in Deerfield the second Tuesday of every month, and the one who is sixteen years sober hosts a weekly meeting of Alcoholics Anonymous in the pink room at the Manteo Rec, which is where Kimberly Lane first appeared to them three years ago, newly arrived on the island and just as newly sober.
+Many of the Lindas’ rehabbers have come to them this way, in a cycle of care-taking that they fondly describe as poetic.

-In the presence of her daughter, they observe, Kim has become again the woman they first met: tentative, bashful, a child peering out from behind a curtain of persona, doubting it will ever be safe to show her true face anywhere.
+In the presence of her newly-met daughter, they observe, Kim’s personality has reverted to that of the woman they first met: tentative, bashful, a child peering out from behind a curtain of persona, doubting it will ever be safe to show her true face to anyone.

 “The world,” Desirée says, “is indifferent to the suffering of its inhabitants.”

-“Exactly, yes, senseless.
-So, in spite of our different—you might say opposite—perspectives, we had the same thought: No!”
+“Yes, exactly, senseless.
+So, despite our different—you might say, opposite—theologies, we had the same thought: No!”

 “What’s the use?”